Find out how you can get involved with Harbor House and support a survivor of domestic abuse.

 Harbor House treats its staff with dignity and respect, the same way we treat survivors.
 We make deliberate hires and focus on staff retention and training in order to meet the very unique needs of our survivors.

 We intentionally create an atmosphere that’s the opposite of what survivors know: Calm, safe, and serene, where everyone is appreciated.
 As we save lives, we fulfill lives – and Harbor House is proud to be recognized as a top workplace in Central Florida.

-Provide advocacy, support, crisis intervention, safety planning and lethality assessments to survivors of domestic violence residing in the emergency shelter.
+Bilingual Preferred (Spanish/English) full-time 2nd Shift Shelter Services Advocate (4pm tp 12:30am) to provide advocacy, support, crisis intervention, safety planning, and lethality assessments to survivors of domestic violence residing in our emergency shelter.

 Harbor House does not discriminate on the basis of race, color, religion, sex, national origin, age, citizenship, marital status, sexual orientation, veteran status, pregnancy, genetic information, disability, or any other legally defined characteristic protected by law.
 Accommodations can be made for persons with disabilities.

 All positions require a national criminal background check.
 Harbor House participates in the E-verify program and is a drug-free workplace.